Plant Taxonomy of Neon Flash Spirea Bushes:

 Planting Zones for Neon Flash Spirea Shrubs:

-As you probably guessed from the species name, japonica
+As you probably guessed from the specific epithet, japonica

 , the species plant is indigenous